 In 1993, Ruby Bridges's youngest brother, Malcolm, was murdered in a drug-related killing.
 For a time, Ruby looked after Malcolm's four children who attended William Frantz School.
-She began to volunteer at the school three days a week and soon became a parent-community liaison.
-The coincidence of all this, to have her brother's death bring her back to her elementary school where so much had taken place, didn't escape Ruby, but she wasn't sure why all this happened.

 Learn more about the lives of African-Americans who have made extraordinary achievements in their fields, with our collection of Black History Groups.

 Explore our curated collections of African-American figures, including:

 Check out BIO’s original video series, American Freedom Stories, about the historic events of the Civil Rights Movement in Alabama, and the leaders and everyday heroes who fought to make racial equality a reality.
 Watch videos.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Explore Biography.com's collection of pioneering African-American women with indelible legacies, including Charlotte E. Ray, Maya Angelou, Maritza Correia, Gwendolyn Brooks, Mary Mahoney, Oprah Winfrey, Octavia E. Butler and Shirley Chisholm.
 View full biographies, photos, videos and more, only at Biography.com.